pub-calculator-io/mixed-number-calculator/readme.md

-# Mixed Number Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Mixed Number Calculator Widget for WordPress

 Mixed number calculator is designed to help you add, subtract, multiply, and divide mixed numbers.
 Mixed Fractions Calculator is created for performing mathematical operations on mixed numbers.